 Looking to step up your protein intake but tired of the same old?
-Whip up a batch of this protein powder fudge and start ENJOYING your snacks!
+Whip up a batch of this fudge and start ENJOYING your snacks!

 Finding healthy desserts can be a challenge when you have fitness goals.
 This is why this chocolate freezer fudge combines the best of both worlds: a high-protein snack with smooth chocolate flavor.

 As a Certified Nutrition Coach, I’m always on the hunt for the best way to “have your cake and eat it too”.
-And this protein fudge does just that!
+And this protein powder fudge does just that!
+Learn more about the benefits of a high protein diet.

 You’ll fall in love with this recipe because it’s: